andrew/ultimate-awesome/README.md

 - [awesome-conferences](https://github.com/RichardLitt/awesome-conferences) - :ticket: A list of awesome conferences.
 - [awesome-gui-agent](https://github.com/showlab/awesome-gui-agent) - 💻 A curated list of papers and resources for multi-modal Graphical User Interface (GUI) agents.
 - [awesome-multi-omics](https://github.com/mikelove/awesome-multi-omics) - List of software packages for multi-omics analysis.
+- [awesome-ue4](https://github.com/terrehbyte/awesome-ue4) - A curated list of resources for working with Unreal Engine 4.
+(Awesome Unreal Engine 4).
 - [awesome-flink](https://github.com/wuchong/awesome-flink) - 😎  A curated list of amazingly awesome Flink and Flink ecosystem resources.
 - [awesome-go-with-stars](https://github.com/amanbolat/awesome-go-with-stars) - Awesome-go list with stars.
 Automatically updated.
-- [awesome-ue4](https://github.com/terrehbyte/awesome-ue4) - A curated list of resources for working with Unreal Engine 4.
-(Awesome Unreal Engine 4).
 - [awesome-scene-understanding](https://github.com/bertjiazheng/awesome-scene-understanding) - 😎 A list of awesome scene understanding papers.
 - [learn-ruby](https://github.com/fpsvogel/learn-ruby) - Learning resources for Ruby, Rails, and related skills.
 - [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.
 - [awesome-openzeppelin](https://github.com/OpenZeppelin/awesome-openzeppelin) - Blockchain educational resources curated by the OpenZeppelin team.
 - [awesome-astro](https://github.com/one-aalam/awesome-astro) - Curated resources on building sites with Astro, a brand new way to build static and server rendered sites, with cross-framework components, styling and reactive store support.
 - [SmartContracts-audit-checklist](https://github.com/tamjid0x01/SmartContracts-audit-checklist) - A checklist of things to look for when auditing Solidity smart contracts. .
-- [awesome-substrate](https://github.com/substrate-developer-hub/awesome-substrate) - A curated list of awesome projects and resources related to the Substrate blockchain development framework.
 - [awesome-substrate](https://github.com/polkadot-developers/awesome-substrate) - A curated list of awesome projects and resources related to the Substrate blockchain development framework.
 - [awesome-multimodal-in-medical-imaging](https://github.com/richard-peng-xia/awesome-multimodal-in-medical-imaging) - A collection of resources on applications of multi-modal learning in medical imaging.
 - [awesome-russian-it](https://github.com/unchase/awesome-russian-it) - :book: :headphones: :tv: :calendar: Список полезных русскоязычных ресурсов, связанных с ИТ -